The Western Sydney Agrifood Mapping and Analytics project will contribute to the evidence base for specialised food industry clusters in the region.

 The Western Sydney Mapping and Analytics project, the first stage of which commenced on 1 June 2020, entails developing a detailed database of the local food-supply industry – growers, food factories, retailers, service providers – in the area surrounding the planned new airport.

-With supp0rt from Liverpool City Council, a team of experts in data analytics, spatial mapping and urban planning at University of New South Wales’ state-of-the-art City Analytics Lab and City Futures Research Institute will collect data from an array of sources, then use it to produce multi-layered spatial maps and industry growth scenarios for the region.
+With supp0rt from Liverpool City Council, a team of experts in data analytics, spatial mapping and urban planning at University of New South Wales’ City Analytics Lab and City Futures Research Institute will collect data from an array of sources, then use it to produce multi-layered spatial maps and industry growth scenarios for the region.

 The project will consider key boundary conditions, such as energy, water, transport and statutory planning constraints, in building scenarios for optimal locations for future industry investment in advanced food manufacturing.